 The Technical Advantage of AI-Powered Threat Intelligence

-Effective AI-driven threat intelligence leverages "Graph Theory" to map how stories travel.
-While a human might see three different news sites sharing the same story, a tool like Janus can instantly reveal that all three sites are hosted on the same infrastructure or share identical tracking IDs.
-This level of forensic depth transforms the analyst’s role: they stop being data collectors and start being strategic decision-makers who can advise on how to effectively ask the right questions when using AI models to secure their digital perimeter.
+The other advantage is graph analysis — mapping how a story travels.
+A human sees three unrelated news sites running the same piece.
+A tool like Janus sees that all three sit on the same hosting infrastructure and share identical tracking IDs.
+That forensic depth changes the analyst's job description: less data collector, more strategic decision-maker — someone who knows how to ask the right questions when using AI models to defend their digital perimeter.

 Media Forensics: Identifying the DNA of a Narrative Attack